9 steps to simplify your life

 ‘Have nothing in your house that you do not know to be useful or believe to be beautiful.’

-Generally now, I keep a list of things I want to buy on my phone, with a link if it’s something I can get online.
+My goal now is to have links to things I know I might want to buy in a list app on my phone.
 I make myself wait, and try to decide if it’s really needed before I make a final decision.

 (Maybe I just want to admire it instead of buying it.)